kyang5/coursedescriptions/source/lakeShoreSpring.rst

     **Notes:**
     This course is restricted to students in the College of Arts and Sciences.
 Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.
-Students enrolled in COMP 170-002 (Lecture) will be automatically enrolled in
-    COMP 170-02L (Lab).
 This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp170`